Get Budget Forklifts Now. Call Us Today! 708-358-6555

 Table of Contents

-Inventory season often creates a bottleneck when demand for equipment exceeds available supply.
-Most warehouses maintain a lean fleet designed for daily throughput, not for the intensive, multi-aisle movements required during a full wall-to-wall count.
+Renting solves the equipment bottleneck that inventory season creates: demand for lift trucks temporarily exceeds the fleet you run day to day.
+Most warehouses maintain a lean fleet designed for daily throughput, not for the intensive, multi-aisle movements a full wall-to-wall count requires.

 Access to Specialized Equipment

-• Order Pickers: To lift the operator to the shelf level for individual SKU counting.
+• Order pickers: to lift the operator to shelf level for individual SKU counting.

 Zero Maintenance Responsibility

-When you opt for a forklift rental for inventory counts, the rental provider is responsible for the maintenance.
-This ensures the machine arrives in peak condition, with a fresh battery or full tank, and includes rapid-response servicing if any mechanical issues arise during your time-sensitive audit.
+With a rental, the provider carries the maintenance burden for the full term.
+The machine arrives in peak condition with a fresh battery or full tank, and rapid-response servicing is included if any mechanical issue arises during your time-sensitive audit.
+Build that service level into your quote comparison when planning a forklift rental budget.

 Choosing the Right Lift for Your Audit